apache/pekko-management/docs/src/main/paradox/bootstrap/index.md

 * Perform a `Cluster(system).leave` on itself
 * The status of the member will be changed to Exiting while allowing any shards to be shutdown gracefully and `ClusterSingleton`s to be migrated if this was the oldest node.
-Finally the node is removed from the Akka Cluster membership.
+Finally the node is removed from the Pekko Cluster membership.

 #### Number of nodes to redeploy at once

-Akka bootstrap requires a `stable-period` where service discovery returns a stable set of contact points.
+Pekko bootstrap requires a `stable-period` where service discovery returns a stable set of contact points.
 When doing rolling updates it is best to wait for a node (or group of nodes) to finish joining the cluster before adding and removing other nodes.

 #### Cluster Singletons